cerebralideas/Cerebral-Coding-Guide/js-guide.md

 				anotherUser.getName(); // Error: Cannot call method 'getName' of undefined

 			To fix this issue and follow best practices for maintainability, we can use a slight variation of the above.
-To avoid the necessity of the `new` operator, we can test for it.
-If it wasn't used, we'll fix it, but write a warning to the console (this is important as we do want to encourage proper practices).
+To avoid the unfortunate side-effect of a missing `new` operator, we can test for it.
+If it wasn't used, we'll fix it, but write a warning to the console (this is important as we want to encourage proper coding practices).
 Let's also wrap the Constructor/Prototype in a self-invoking function to make into a nice neat package for readability.

 				(function (global) {